usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 1. Register at an upcoming Salesforce Developer Group meeting and make a goal to meet 3 interesting people.
 1. Register a Reddit account.
 Review the last 10 posts in  https://www.reddit.com/r/salesforce/.
 Search for "Salesforce Developer Interview" posts
 1. Register with https://salesforce.stackexchange.com/.
 Read the last 5 posts.
 Upvote those that you find interesting.
-1. Explain to someone the importance of each of the above tasks.
+1. Explain to someone the importance of each of the above tasks
+1. Pat yourself on the back for completing the last day of the 10 Day Challenge!
+Now let's start over so that coding is easier next time round.

 [[↑] Back to top](#salesforce-exercises)